Suppressing instabilities in mixed baroclinic flow using an actuation based on receptivity: Linear receptivity and sensitivity analyses

 Lastly, case C4 corresponds to a different regime where the inflow further suppresses the convective cells (see figure~\ref{fig:baseflow}(d)).
 The unstable mode ($k_c=6.0$, $Ra_c=7.345 \times 10^4$, figure~\ref{fig:receptivity_sensitivity}(j)) adopts a different topology with a sharp maximum along the central axis and four lobes extending either side of it in the middle of the bulk and near the bottom wall.
 These correspond to the location where streamlines are at maximum angle with the vertical direction.
 Somewhat surprisingly, despite a very different topology in their leading eigenmode, the receptivity modes in C3 and C4 exhibit relatively similar topologies, both of them being sharply concentrated in the middle of the free surface.
 The receptive mode of C4, however, is concentrated over an even smaller region (see figure~\ref{fig:receptivity_sensitivity}(k)).
 Additionally, in contrast to C2 and C3, the receptivity mode for C4 features a maximum exactly in the middle of the inlet, visible on magnified figure \ref{fig:receptivity_sensitivity}(m) whereas the receptivity modes for C2 and C3 are split into two lobes, each with a point of maximum intensity either side of the centre of the free surface.
+The sensitivity map occupies practically the entire lower half of the domain and, as such, remains difficult to access unlike the region highlighted by the receptivity map.